 Full disclosure is imperative when applying for Whole Life Insurance.
 You will have to be honest about the frequency of your smoking and the quantity you go through.
 This can help Canadian LIC to provide you with the best possible Whole Life Insurance Quotes with no problems down the line.
 Remember, nondisclosure may result in problems with claim or policy validity.
 There is the example of a client, Rick, whose claim had been denied because of undisclosed smoking.

 Most insurers have a threshold of 12 months for an individual to achieve nonsmoker status.
-That may vary from one insurer to the other, though.
+That may vary from one insurer to another, though.
 At Canadian LIC, we recently helped Paul, who was quitting smoking and looking to lower his Whole Life Insurance Premiums.
-We took him through documenting his smoke-free status and worked with the insurance provider to have his premiums lowered after the required period.
+We helped him document his smoke-free status and worked with the insurance provider to have his premiums lowered after the required period.

 They will want to know how frequently you smoke, or how often you smoke, what you smoke with—cigarettes, e-cigarettes, cigars, etc.—and how long ago you started smoking.
 Your answer should be accurate and detailed so that insurers can provide Whole Life Insurance Quotes that reflect your real risk profile.
 For instance, Jane at Canadian LIC used to smoke cigars occasionally rather than cigarettes daily, which impacted her insurance quotes differently.

-Yes, you would want to update your policy if you start smoking, for instance, after the policy has been issued, to keep your coverage valid.
-Failure to do so can result in a denial of a claim.
-We help our clients go through the steps of updating their policies to correlate with their current smoking status so that coverage remains in force and on terms reproductive for the client’s actual lifestyle.
+Yes, you should update your policy if you start smoking, for instance, after the policy has been issued, to keep your coverage valid.
+Failure to do so can result in a claim being denied.
+We help our clients update their policies to correlate with their current smoking status so that coverage remains in force and on terms appropriate for their actual lifestyle.

 In contrast, health checks for smokers compared to nonsmokers may be relatively rigid.
 They typically include tests for lung function and screening for smoking-related conditions.
 At Canadian LIC, we advise our clients on how to prepare for such tests and the best way to present their health condition.

 Whole-life insurance for smokers can be very complicated to navigate on your own.
 Canadian LIC is committed to transparency and assistance tailored to the unique situation at hand.
-If you are considering quitting or would like to ensure you get the best whole-life insurance policy available to smokers, then we’re here to guide you step by step through any case you may need our help on.
-Get in touch today, and let us see how we can help you secure your financial future.
+If you are considering quitting or would like to ensure you get the best whole-life insurance policy available to smokers, then we’re here to guide you step by step through any case you may need our help with.
+Get in touch today at +1 416 543 9000, and let us see how we can help you secure your financial future.

 Sources and Further Reading